meryemwehbe/VOD/README.md

 ### Download Unity and Configure on pc
 * Clone this repository and open it the project with Unity
 * In Unity, Assets -> Import Package -> Custom Package -> GoogleVRForUnity_1.70.0.unitypackage -> Import All Assets
 * Make sure you have the right android sdk installed on your laptop.
-7 You can follow the instructions here: https://docs.unity3d.com/Manual/android-sdksetup.html
+	You can follow the instructions here: https://docs.unity3d.com/Manual/android-sdksetup.html

-## If Video Doesn't Project Correctly
+### If Video Doesn't Project Correctly
 * Click on the Octahedron Sphere Tester Object
 * Go to VideoSphere and make sure GoogleVR/Video Unlit Shader is selected
 * Make sure stereomode is set to none
+* You can also flip the x-axis

-## Change Videos and Video Positions
+### Change Videos and Video Positions
 * In the project folder, go to Assets -> Resources -> VideoPositions.xml
 * Replace the name tag by the url of the video : http://[IP-Wowza-Server]:Port#/[wowza vod app name]/mp4:[videoname].mp4/manifest.mpd
 	(IP-Wowza-Server is found on the Wowza Engine homepage in the left column)